Short URL: https://tnot.es/IT

 Find Italy Travel and Tourist Information with links to official travel and tourism websites and state resources for visitors to Italy.

 Home to many tourist attractions, Italy is a popular destination known for its stunning architecture, rich history, delicious cuisine, and beautiful landscapes.

 The country is home to many famous attractions, including the Colosseum, the Leaning Tower of Pisa, the canals of Venice, and the rolling hills of Tuscany.

 Italy, officially known as the Italian Republic, is a country located in Southern Europe.
-It shares land borders with France to the north-west, Switzerland to the north, Austria and Slovenia to the north-east, and is surrounded by the Mediterranean Sea.

 Easily remembered by geography students as the country shaped like a boot, kicking Sicily further into the Mediterranean, Italy is a vibrant and culturally rich country that offers a blend of ancient history, artistic treasures, scenic landscapes, and delicious cuisine.